jeff-matthews/jekyll-dev-docs/_includes/api/merchant-application/types/merchant_application.md

         <tr>
           <td>business_type</td>
           <td>string</td>
           <td>The type of industry in which the business engages.
-Accepts the following values:
+Accepts a 1-letter abbreviation.
+Only include the abbreviation in the request, not the description (e.g., R):
             <ul>
               <li>R – Retail</li>
               <li>I – Internet</li>